-Located at the eastern end of the island in St. George’s Parish, Nonsuch Island is a pristine natural landscape and home to rare wildlife.
-You may encounter the Bermuda Skink lizard or Bermuda’s national bird, the Cahow, which was rediscovered after being thought extinct for 300 years.
-You can only visit a few times a year on tours – contact the Department of Conservation Services at 441-293-2727 for information.
+In St. George’s Parish on the east end, Nonsuch Island is a pristine nature reserve home to rare wildlife.
+Look for the Bermuda Skink lizard or the national bird, the Cahow, which was rediscovered after being thought extinct for 300 years.
+Tours are limited; contact the Department of Conservation Services at 441-293-2727 for information.

 37 Make Tracks At Ferry Reach Park

 One of Bermuda’s largest parks, Ferry Reach is a 62-acre maze of trails that will take off-road mountain bikers through some diverse, challenging terrain, from deep mangrove forests to coastal cliffs.

 Learn about Bermuda's nature, conservation and history with Dolphin Quest Bermuda.
 At the base of a historic fort located at the western tip of the island is Bermuda’s newest open ocean sanctuary, accessible only by sea through a 70ft. long tidal tunnel.
 Snorkel this designated marine area – home to diverse corals, reef fish and sea life.
 Learn about the island’s dolphins and other marine mammals, their habitat and Bermuda’s important role in marine conservation and international research, such as the unique Bermuda Wild Dolphin Project.

 39 Hit The Bullseye At Gold Point Archery

 Unleash your inner Robin Hood and take aim at Gold Point, where instructors will give you a crash course in bows, arrows and targets.
 The activities are designed to be safe and educational for kids.